 We will be going into the details of choosing influencers for your brand, but finding them through Instagram is the easiest and most effective way.

 A second way you can search for influencers is through dedicated tools such as MuseFind.
-The platform will help you find prominent influencers in each field- plus, it is geared specifically for smaller e-com teams and businesses.
+A dropshipping platform will also help you find prominent influencers in each field- plus, it is geared specifically for varied e-com teams and businesses.
 MuseFind streamlines the process from finding and contacting influencers to organizing their follow up all in one.

 We will be speaking at length about red flags and other details while choosing an influencer, but the above methods will help you find potential target influencers for you store.